contagon/handbook/2020-12/38-church-policies-and-guidelines.md

 The Church makes available scriptures, magazines, manuals, books, and other materials to help members learn and live the gospel of Jesus Christ.

-Leaders encourage members to obtain copies of the scriptures and [Come, Follow Me﻿—For Individuals and Families](http://www.churchofjesuschrist.org/manual/come-follow-me/individuals-and-families) to support gospel study at home.
+Leaders encourage members to obtain copies of the scriptures and [Come, Follow Me—For Individuals and Families](http://www.churchofjesuschrist.org/manual/come-follow-me/individuals-and-families) to support gospel study at home.

 Leaders ensure that teachers use Church-approved materials for quorum and class instruction.
 The publication Instructions for Curriculum provides information about how to organize Sunday classes and which materials to use for lessons.